Net Operating Income - Explained

 - NOI is realized by deducting the operating expenses of the investment from the total income or revenue generated from the investment.

 - Capital expenses and taxes are not included when calculating a NOI.

 In real estate investments, investors determine the profitability of an investment through NOI.
 How much revenue a property generates is also estimated.
 Since the operating costs are deducted from the revenue generated from an investment before the NOI is realized, investors consider how much operating expenses a property can incur.
 Maintenance fees, utility costs, management fees, running and repair costs among others sum up to the operating expense.
 Through NOI, investors and owners of commercial properties are able to know the value of the property.
 This calculation is helpful, especially in making investment decisions pertaining to the commercial real ESTATE.
 Furthermore, an investor can determine whether or not the income generated from the property is sufficient to offset all debt payments, alongside operating expenses through NOI.

 Example of How to Use Net Operating Income

 Generally, the income generating capacity of a property in the commercial real estate is determined through NOI.
 Below is an example of NOI; If the income generated by a property for a year is $300,000 and the operating expenses of the same property is $130,000, using the formula for calculating NOI, the NOI of the property will be: NOI: ($300, 000 - $130,000) = $170, 000 The profitably of the property is determined using NOI.
 However, it is possible to have an operating expense that will be higher than the revenue generated by the property or investment.
 When this happens, NOL is realized, this is net operating loss.

-References for Net Operating Income - NOI
+Academic Research on Net Operating Income - NOI